 Seth* became a KidsVoice client when he was 16.
 His father had died suddenly, and the trauma from his father’s death made it difficult for Seth and his mother, who struggled with significant mental health issues, to continue living together.

 Seth is transgender, and KidsVoice advocated for him to be placed in an LGBTQ foster home.
 We also recognized that Seth needed to be able to set his own boundaries with his mother and advocated in court for him to decide when and how visits would occur.

 At the time he entered care, Seth was on many medications for specialized medical issues.
-Seth questioned whether the diagnoses were correct, or more a result of his mother’s insistence with doctors that there was a problem.
+He questioned whether the diagnoses were correct, or more a result of his mother’s insistence with doctors that there was a problem.
 KidsVoice supported his request for medical reassessments.
 Within a year of coming into care, Seth was medication-free.

 A significant hurdle for transgender youth can be name and gender marker changes.
 KidsVoice worked with his mother, via her parent advocate attorney, to change Seth’s name on his birth certificate before he turned 18, when the process can become more challenging.
 With documentation from Seth’s doctor, we were able to have the gender marker on his birth certificate changed.
 KidsVoice also ensured that these changes were reflected correctly with his health insurer, bank, and everywhere else.
 KidsVoice also amended the survivor’s benefits Seth’s father left behind to ensure Seth would have access to them when he turned 18.